-The Data Protection Act 2018 (the DPA) and the EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) are the primary legal instruments that protect employees' data.
-The DPA provides a comprehensive and modern framework for data protection in the United Kingdom, with stronger sanctions for malpractice than under the previous regime.
+The Data Protection Act 2018 (DPA 2018) and the retained EU law version of the General Data Protection Regulation ((EU) 2016/679) (UK GDPR) are the primary legal instruments that protect employees' data.
+The DPA 2018 provides a comprehensive and modern framework for data protection in the United Kingdom, with stronger sanctions for malpractice than under the previous regime.

-There are six data processing principles provided by the GDPR, which are that personal data is:
+There are six data processing principles provided by the UK GDPR, which are that personal data is:

-- to be processed fairly, lawfully and in a transparent manner; - to be processed for specified, explicit and legitimate purposes and not processed in a manner that is incompatible with those purposes; - to be adequate, relevant and not excessive; - to be accurate and up to date; - not to be kept longer than necessary; and - to be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
+- · to be processed fairly, lawfully and transparently; - to be processed for specified, explicit and legitimate purposes and not processed in a manner that is incompatible with those purposes; - · to be adequate, relevant and not excessive; - · to be accurate and up to date; - · not to be kept longer than necessary; and - to be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and accidental loss, destruction or damage, using appropriate technical or organisational measures.

-35 Do employers need to provide privacy notices or similar information notices to employees and candidates?
+Do employers need to provide privacy notices or similar information notices to employees and candidates?

 Yes.
-The GDPR creates an obligation on employers (the data controller) to notify employees of its personal data handling practices through a privacy notice at the time the data is collected from the employee.
+The UK GDPR creates an obligation on employers (the data controller) to notify employees of their personal data handling practices through a privacy notice at the time the data is collected from the employee.
 If data is collected from another source, privacy information must be provided to the employee within one month.

 Candidates at the recruitment stage will also need to be provided with a privacy notice.
-This can be a short-form privacy notice in relation to the processing of their personal data for only the purposes of the recruitment exercise.
+This can be a short-form privacy notice concerning the processing of their personal data for only the purposes of the recruitment exercise.

 A privacy notice informs candidates and employees about how the employer collects, uses, stores, transfers and secures personal data.
 Employers are advised to undertake an information audit to find out what personal data they hold and what they do with it.
-The GDPR stipulates what information must be included in a privacy notice and requires the information to be presented in a concise, transparent, intelligible and easily accessible form.
+The UK GDPR stipulates what information must be included in a privacy notice and requires the information to be presented in a concise, transparent, intelligible and easily accessible form.
 As a matter of good practice, employers should publish their privacy policy on their business website.